 - Sources: Eikon from Refinitiv, MSCI and Bank calculations.

 a In local currency terms, except for MSCI Emerging Markets which is in US dollar terms.

-b The MSCI Inc. disclaimer of liability, which applies to the data provided, is available here.
+b The MSCI Inc. disclaimer of liability, which applies to the data provided.

 c UK domestically focused companies are defined as those generating at least 70% of their revenues in the UK, based on annual financial accounts data on companies’ geographic revenue breakdown.

 Selected household quoted ratesa

 - a The Bank’s quoted rate series are weighted monthly average rates advertised by all UK banks and building societies with products meeting the specific criteria.
 Not seasonally adjusted.
 Data for July are flash estimates and subject to change until they are published on 7 August.
 In February 2019 the methodology used to calculate these data was changed.

 UK financial conditions have loosened since the May Report